 Stop critiquing and start inventing and innovating.
 Sit together and daydream.
-Explore, excite and ignite them.
-And above all, train them in the way they will go, so when they are old they will not depart from it.
+Explore, excite, and ignite them.
+And, above all, train them in the way they will go, so when they are old, they will not depart from it.
 Then, and only then, will we be educating.
 Along the way, I’m willing to bet we’ll be getting an even better education than our children.

 While I don’t know the faith of these young minds or their educators and parents, I can only believe that the best in them is truly being drawn out.
 At age four, our oldest son was beginning to love Lego and was drawing pictures of buildings he called “hotels.”
 He still loves building Legos.
 Someday, I dream of taking him to cities of crazy-amazing architecture like Shanghai and Dubai to see just what’s possible architecturally in person.
-And though I may not be the best text book mom, I continually encourage him in the natural gifts my husband and I see taking shape.
+And though I may not be the best textbook mom, I continually encourage him in the natural gifts my husband and I see taking shape.
 Until then, we’ll build and dream together.

 And I’ll believe in his education and that I’m building a young thought leader.

-Here are a few videos I’ve compiled of young thought leaders I’ve recently stumbled across that I’ll be sharing with my own young men at home, enhancing their education.
+Here are a few videos I’ve compiled of young thought leaders I’ve stumbled across that I’ll be sharing with my own young men at home, enhancing their education.

-12-year-old Adora Svitak reminds us of the need for childlike thinking.
+Twelve-year-old Adora Svitak reminds us of the need for childlike thinking.

 Logan LaPlant reminds us to Hackschool to be Happy.
 And to remember that when we grow up.

-Katie is a twelve year old out to feed the world from her own back yard.
+Katie is a twelve-year-old out to feed the world from her own back yard.

-Though I’m sure he has the adults behind Soul Pancake helping him, and I do love Robert Frost (I almost always prefer the road less traveled) there’s plenty of wisdom and fun from Kid President, here.
+Though I’m sure he has the adults behind Soul Pancake helping him, and I do love Robert Frost (I almost always prefer the road less traveled), there’s plenty of wisdom and fun from Kid President, here.

 What are you doing to educate your next generation this school year?